mattetti/mattetti.github.io/source/_posts/2013-06-26-practical-guide-to-graphite-monitoring.markdown

 good set of metrics before tweaking things.

 There are plenty of monitoring tools out there, they all have their pros and cons.
-The point of this article isn't to argue about which one *you* should use, but instead to give you the some practical knowledge to better use [Graphite](http://graphite.readthedocs.org/en/latest/overview.html).
+The point of this article isn't to argue about which one **you** should use, but instead to give you the some practical knowledge about [Graphite](http://graphite.readthedocs.org/en/latest/overview.html).

 ![Screenshot of the Graphite UI](/images/graphite_fullscreen_800.png)

 Graphite is used to store and render time-series data.
-In other words, you collect metrics and Graphite allows you to create pretty graphs with your data.
-During my time at LivingSocial, I heavily used Graphite to understand trends, issues and to help me optimize performance.
-As my coworkers and I were talking my recently announced departure, I asked them how I could help them during the transition period.
+In other words, you collect metrics and Graphite allows you to create pretty graphs.

+During my time at LivingSocial, I heavily relied on Graphite to understand trends, issues and to help me optimize performance.
+As my coworkers and I were discussing my recently announced departure, I asked them how I could help them during the transition period.
 Someone mentioned creating a Graphite cheatsheet.
-LivingSocial was nice enough to let me publicly publish this short guide.
+The cheatsheet turned into something much bigger than I expect and LivingSocial was nice enough to let me publicly publish this short guide.

 _For a more in depth dive into the statsd/graphite feature, look at